doubleopen-project/doubleopen-publications/publication.md

 This report will be complemented on basis of an ecosystem survey; and based on practical testing of the most popular (based on the survey) open source tools.

 This report is part of the fist work package in the Double Open project.
-See doubleopen.org for more details.
+See [doubleopen.org](https://doubleopen.org) for more details.

 ---

-## Open Initiatives for open source compliance
+## Open Compliance Initiatives

 ### ClearlyDefined
 #### Website